barbazul/1kfa/mod_guide_player.md

 a battlefield, the GM may offer new, more useful armour with more slots drawn on it.

-The GM should draw up to 3 slots on the card.
+The GM should take a blank card from the supply, and draw up to 3 slots on the card.
 A slot shall be designated to receive either:

  * 1 Harm token
  * or 1 Harm *or* Wound token

-The GM should decide if the armour incurs any additional costs when calculating encumbrance penalties.
-Better armour tends to be heavier and impedes graceful movement.
+The table should decide if the armour incurs any additional costs when calculating encumbrance penalties -- better armour tends to be heavier.
 Any increased encumbrance penalty should be written on the card.

-The GM and player should agree on a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.
+The player should write a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.
-The GM may use the name to create implications in the narrative -- it's hard to sneak or swim in full plate armour.
+The description will impact the narrative -- it's hard to sneak or swim in full plate armour.

-If a GM writes narrative circumstances that cause a disadvantage on the armour card when it is created, no *Shadow points* need to be spent to create the disadvantage later.

 Here are some example armours: